 Built in 1971, the Earle Cabell Federal Building and Courthouse contains approximately one million gross square feet spread over 16 floors, plus the basement and sub-basement.
 It is adjoined to the historic 19-story Santa Fe Federal Building to the east.
-The Cabell Building is home to various court related agencies, which includes the United Stated District Court for the Northern District of Texas; U.S. Court of Appeals Fifth Circuit; U.S. Bankruptcy Court; U.S. Magistrate Court; U.S. Probation; U.S. Pretrial Services; U.S. Attorney; and U.S. Marshals Service.
-It is also home to various other federal agencies, such as the IRS, Department of Agriculture, Health and Human Services, U.S. Corps of Engineers and GSA.
+The Earle Cabell Building is home to various court-related agencies, which include the United Stated District Court for the Northern District of Texas; U.S. Court of Appeals Fifth Circuit; U.S. Bankruptcy Court; U.S. Magistrate Court; U.S. Probation; U.S. Pretrial Services; U.S. Attorney; and U.S. Marshals Service.
+It is also home to various other federal agencies, such as the IRS, Department of Agriculture, Health and Human Services, U.S. Corps of Engineers, and GSA.

 The building was named in honor of Earle Cabell who served as Mayor of Dallas from 1961-1964, and as Congressman from 1965-1973.
 Two unique features located in the first floor lobby area, a portrait of Earle Cabell and a photograph and display of the actual pen used by President Johnson in signing the appropriations for the Dallas Federal Office Building presented to Earle Cabell and Dallas Civic Leaders on August 16, 1965.